 - Intellibeam auto high beams: This GMC-developed feature will automatically switch on your high beams when traffic allows, giving you better night vision and making the road safer for both you and oncoming traffic.

-- Front pedestrian braking: Most GMC models have multiple cameras that can detect pedestrians who might step onto the road suddenly between parked cars.
+- Front pedestrian braking: Most newer GMC models have multiple cameras that can detect pedestrians who might step onto the road suddenly between parked cars.
 Many GMC vehicles can even provide automatic emergency braking in these situations, making costly vehicle and pedestrian accidents less likely.
 This could make car insurance for GMC cost less than vehicles without this feature.

 - Lane keep assist: GMC vehicles can alert you if you unintentionally drift out of your lane.
 The vehicles’ cameras (as many as 15) monitor the road.
 They notify you of the distance between you and the car ahead of you, displaying the distance gap as seconds.
 Both help you avoid accidents when driving, reducing the likelihood of accident claims and, potentially, your insurance rates.

 Your minimum liability coverage is designed primarily to protect the other driver in an accident where you are at fault.
 So how do you protect yourself and your investment in your vehicle?
 There are several ways.

 First, consider adding both collision and comprehensive coverage to your policy.
 Collision will help pay for damages to your own car following an accident, while comprehensive pays for damages to your vehicle from anything other than an accident, such as a tree hitting your car or a fire.
 Both are considered part of a full coverage policy.